-There are five rather simple conditions we ask of all students deferring their enrollment:
+There are four rather simple conditions we ask of all students deferring their enrollment:

-- You agree not to apply for admission to any other college or university during the remainder of this year or during the coming year.
+- You agree not to apply for admission as a degree-seeking student to any other college or university during the remainder of this year or during the coming year.

-- You may not enroll at another college or university during your gap year with the expectation of receiving Duke credit for those courses.
+- You may not enroll at another college or university as a degree-seeking or part-time student during your gap year with the expectation of:

-If you are not accepted or do not apply to the Duke Gap Year Program, but still wish to take a gap year, you may request to do so by emailing email@example.com.
+If you are not accepted or do not apply to the Duke Gap Year Program, but still wish to take a gap year, you may request one through your student portal.